Oneflow-Inc/libai/docs/source/tutorials/basics/Config_System.md

 This is the configuration for optimizer.
 The default configuration can be found in `configs/common/optim.py`.

-We utilize the function `get_default_optimizer_params` in LiBai.
-It needs the `nn.Module` as the argument and returns the parameter groups.
+LiBai utilizes the function `get_default_optimizer_params`, which needs the `nn.Module` as the argument and returns the parameter groups.

-With `LazyConfig`, we can set other arguments in advance and pass the `model` argument later.
+With `LazyConfig`, you can set other arguments in advance and pass the `model` argument later.
 For more details, refer to [API docs of libai optim](../libai.optim.html#libai.optim.get_default_optimizer_params).

 ```python
 # optim.py: